 - Grated zest of 1 orange

 In a large sauté pan, heat the olive oil with the garlic over medium-high heat until just sizzling.
 Add the broccoli and cook, tossing frequently and gradually adding the wine to keep the garlic from browning until the stalks are tender 8 to 10 minutes.
-Add the red pepper flakes and zests, and tossing well.
+Add the red pepper flakes lemon and orange zest and toss well.

 Biscotti, means twice-baked, and these cookies have grown to become an Italian classic.
 As its name implies, the cookies are baked twice, first in the form of a log.
 They are then baked again after the log is sliced into diagonal strips.
 The crisp, crunchy cookie is perfect for dipping in coffee or dessert wine or even simply for snacking.
 Because they don’t need to be moist, biscotti are naturally low in fat.

 It is said that biscotti were originally created as a provision for Venetian sailors and businessmen who went to sea for long periods of time and required foods that wouldn’t spoil.
 Many Italians eat the cookies as part of their breakfast with café latte.
 The varieties of biscotti differ throughout the many regions of Italy, but they are famous for their classic anise, almond or hazelnut flavor.

 Vin Santo ( the wine of saints) is a late-harvest wine from Italy, generally Tuscany.
 It’s usually made from white grapes, namely Trebbiano or Malvasia, that are semi-dried before being pressed and fermented; then the wines are stored in small barrels for up to 10 years, usually in attics which turn hot and cold with the seasons.
 There is a wide diversity in styles, from sweet dessert versions to dry, sherry-like styles, and quality varies.

 - 1/2 cup (4 oz butter), cut in small pieces